System Design Space

 Core leader-election mechanisms

-This diagram compares not only the promotion moment, but also how leadership is confirmed, how the write path is protected, and how the previous leader is stopped before it can keep producing side effects.
+The diagram compares four things at once: how a re-election is triggered, how leadership is confirmed, how the write path is protected, and how the previous leader is stopped before it can produce parallel side effects.

 How leader-election mechanisms work